liyuanhe211/Chemical_Kinetics_Calculator/README.md

 # Eyring Equation and Chemical Kinetics Calculator
 [![DOI](https://zenodo.org/badge/548741869.svg)](https://zenodo.org/badge/latestdoi/548741869)

-A small educational program to solve Eyring Equation and first/second order kinetics.
+This is a small educational program that can solve the Eyring Equation and first/second order kinetics.

 To run the program, call `python Eyring_Eq.py`.
-You should be able to run it with stock Anaconda.
+The virtual environment can be installed with the pipenv pipfile.

-Alternatively, you can [download a release](https://github.com/liyuanhe211/Eyring_Eq/releases/download/1.1/Eyring_Eq.7z) for Windows which has an executable packed with `Cx_Freeze` (I don't have the interest to optimize it, so it's quite large).
+Alternatively, you can [download a release](https://github.com/liyuanhe211/Eyring_Eq/releases) for Windows which includes an executable packed with `pyinstaller`.

 ##
 ### Background
-When people discussing calculated activation Gibbs free energies in literatures, it's common to see people quoting inexact rules like "21 kcal/mol at room temperature".
-They even ask for reference to support this crude rule, and ask for values at different conditon.

-However, it's easy to calculate the reaction time, required temperatures, etc, from Eyring equation and first/second order kinetics (suppose the reaction is kinetically controlled).
-So I wrote this small program for this purpose.
+In literature, people often quote inexact rules like "21 kcal/mol at room temperature" when discussing calculated activation Gibbs free energies.
+They might even ask for a reference to support these crude rules or ask for values at different conditions.
+However, it's easy to calculate the reaction time, required temperatures, etc. from the Eyring equation and first/second order kinetics (assuming the reaction is kinetically controlled).
+So, I created this small program for that purpose.

 ### Usage

-Fill in the known values for the equations.
-Leave blank the unknowns.
-If the number of filled parameters are sufficient (and not excessive), the `Calculate` button will be available.
+To use the program, fill in the known values for the equations, and leave the unknown values blank.
+If the number of filled parameters is sufficient (and not excessive), the \[Calculate\] button will become available.
 Click it to get the values you left blank.

 For example, you can calculate: